 Just to be clear, Havana is not an untouched gem that a lot of travellers dream of The Old Town of Havana.
 La Habana Vieja is heavily touristy.

-So if you’re dreaming of visiting Havana to follow in Hemingway’s footsteps and finding your own little bar to read a book while drinking ice cold Old Havana rum, you are at least 5 years late.
+So if you’re dreaming of visiting Havana to follow in Hemingway’s footsteps and finding your own little bar to read a book while drinking ice cold Old Havana rum, you are at least five years late.

-Long gone are the days with only American classical cars better known as the Yank Tank driving around the streets of Havana.
+Long gone are the days with only classic American cars better known as the Yank Tank driving around the streets of Havana.
 These days you will see many newer Asian cars occupying the streets.
 But there´s still tonnes of things to do in La Habana.

 Here´s my list of the Top 10 things to do in Havana.